Is your 2022 Debt Stressing you out and it’s only January? Are you panicking? Feeling high levels of anxiety?

 Actually my worst credit card debt happens in February.
 My BCAA membership is due, around $100.
 That’s British Columbia’s version of AAA or CAA.

-Also I pay the company that hosts my website for the year, also around $100.
+The company that hosts my website for the year, also wants around $100 every February.

 The thing with both those bills is the cut off date usually means the statement arrives in March.